 University Restricted Scholarships

 Grant (gift) assistance to undergraduate students pursuing their first baccalaureate degree and awarded based upon financial need and academic performance.
 Amounts vary based upon need.
 Dollars for this assistance are provided by generous alumni and friends of Vanderbilt.
-Eligible students will be matched with appropriate scholarship funds by the staff of the Office of Student Financial Aid and Undergraduate Scholarships.
+Eligible students will be matched with appropriate scholarship funds by the staff of the Office of Student Financial Aid and Scholarships.

 Grants available by completing the Free Application For Federal Student Aid (FAFSA):

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 For those with exceptional need. $200 to $2,500 per year (undergraduates only).

 File the Free Application for Federal Student Aid by March 1, which will then allow for information to be made available to the Tennessee Student Assistance Corporation (TSAC).
 However, we recommend filing much earlier as funding allocations by the state may be limited.
 Eligibility for this program is determined annual by TSAC.
 Awards range from $2,000 to $4,000 (undergraduate, Tennessee residents only).

 Tennessee Education Lottery Scholarship Program (TELS)

 Undergraduate students are required to complete the FAFSA each year to qualify for the TELS programs.
 Additional eligibility requirements are determined through the program rules.
 The filing deadline for fall eligibility is September 1 and for spring eligibility is February 1 of each year.
 View additional information and eligibility requirements for this program (undergraduate, Tennessee residents only).